python-cffi/cffi/doc/source/index.rst

 We hope that this module has got everything you need to access C code and nothing more.

+--- the authors, Armin Rigo and Maciej Fijalkowski

 .. _`issue tracker`: https://bitbucket.org/cffi/cffi/issues
 .. _`mailing list`: https://groups.google.com/forum/#!forum/python-cffi